Two-Day Nikko Itinerary

 Because Toshogu Shrine has a number of different buildings and fine details, be sure to look for the following while you’re visiting.

-- Five-Story Pagoda: At the entrance of the shrine and there are times where visitors can enter the pagoda for an additional fee.
+- Five-Story Pagoda: At the entrance of the shrine there are times when visitors can enter the pagoda for an additional fee.

 - The “hear no evil, see no evil, speak no evil” monkey carving on one of the storehouses by the main entrance.